 Building Character, Compassion, and Confidence

-Welcome to the Masons Youth Committee.
 One of the primary reasons men become Masons is to give back to the community in a meaningful way – and what better way than to get involved with youth?
 Masons teach youth the value of donating time, and role modeling moral, ethical behavior.
-As a Mason you’ll be shaping the character of tomorrow’s leaders.
+As a Mason you’ll be shaping the character of tomorrow’s leaders. – RW CARY COHN, PAST CHAIRMAN

-We also have many suggested activities for youth in your local communities, including:
+There are many suggested activities for youth in your local communities, including …

-- Annual “Father and Son” or Family Dinner
+- Annual “Father and Son or Daughter” or Family Dinner

-- Invite DeMolay, Constellation, Rainbow, and The Organization of Triangles to conduct Family Night programs
+- Invite DeMolay, Rainbow, and The Organization of Triangles to conduct Family Night programs

 - Take kids to a Shrine Circus